 Clarion – 1230 sq. miles in Pennsylvania

-Duquense University’s Center for Environmental Research and Education (CERE) is responsible for the bi-weekly monitoring and reporting of 17 sites in the Southern Allegheny River Region, which includes the following Sub Basins:
+Duquense University’s Center for Environmental Research and Education (CERE) is responsible for the monthly monitoring and reporting of 14 sites in the Southern Allegheny River Region, which includes the following Sub Basins:

 The upper concentration limit (UCL), lower concentration limit (LCL), and mean levels of sulfate in the mainstem streams of the Allegheny River are displayed in the graphs below.
 The first graph measures sulfate output in miligrams per liter, while the second graph calculates the sulfate tons per day (tpd).